DHTMLX/docs-diagram/docs/guides/diagram_editor/grid_area.md

 ### Aligning multiple items

+>The feature is available only in the default mode of Editor.

 From v5.0, you can align or distribute a group of items by selecting them and clicking the necessary control in the toolbar.
 The available controls are:

 | Control                           | Description                                 |